computations/lagrange-ng/README.md

   - `bobyqa`: An alternative to the `nelder-mead` option above that is much faster for a large number of periods.
 If there are issues with `bfgs` try this instead.
+- `allow-ambiguous`: Allow coercion to an ambiguous state in the case that the tip range is too large for the specified max areas.
+By default this is _enabled_.
+Set this to false to enable it.

 If any of the arguments to the options has spaces, then it needs to be quoted.
 For example, if the tree file is `My Super Awesome Tree.nwk`, then